 Usher Raymond IV, quadruple platinum singer.
 He won the Star Search male teen vocalist competition when he was 18.
 He was signed to a music label immediately thereafter.

-Robert Redford, actor, producer, founder of the Sundance Institute.
-He was booted from the University of Colorado for drinking too much.
+Robert Redford, actor, producer, director, founder of the Sundance Institute.
+He was booted from the University of Colorado after three semesters for drinking too much.
 Then spent a year in France trying to become a success as a painter.
 Returned to New York where he studied drama and landed his first acting role in the theater.

 Keanu Reeves, actor.
 Dropped out of high school to pursue acting.